 Mouths are full of bacteria.
 These bacteria, along with mucus and other particles, continuously form a colorless, sticky “plaque” on teeth.
 Plaque that is not removed can become hard and turn into tartar that brushing can’t remove.
 There are also other factors that can cause gum diseases like diabetes hormonal changes in females, medications that reduce the flow of saliva, illnesses such as AIDS, medications, and genetic susceptibility.

-There are various signs of sum disease like persistent bad breath, bleeding or tender gums, red or swollen gums, painful chewing, sensitive or loose teeth or receding gums.
+There are various signs of sum disease like persistent bad breath, bleeding or tender gums, red or swollen gums, painful chewing, sensitive or lose teeth or receding gums.

 Gingivitis is the earliest stage of gum disease, which means inflammation of the tissues surrounding and supporting the teeth.
 It is usually a result of poor dental hygiene.
 Gingivitis is a very common condition.
 It is characterized by swollen, red gums that bleed easily when teeth are flossed or brushed.
 Gingivitis begins when food particles mix with saliva and bacteria, which, in turn, creates a dental plaque that sticks to the surfaces of teeth.
 If dental plaque isn’t properly cleaned and brushed with toothpaste and flossing, it can form tartar or calculus, which is very hard, and only professional dental cleaning can remove it.
 Both tartar and dental plaque are filled with harmful bacteria, and if they aren’t removed from teeth, they will start to irritate the gums and cause gingivitis.
 If it is left untreated, gingivitis will often extend from the gums to the bone and lead to periodontitis.
 You should book an appointment with the dentist in Belvidere, IL, for any kind of such issues.